GraphWalker/graphwalker.github.io/content/docs/features.md

 Today, the graphs are edited using an external tool called [yEd from yWorks](https://www.yworks.com/products/yed).

-A webeditor supporting editing of directed graphs is underway, and is expected to be included in the 4.0 release of GraphWalker.
+A web editor supporting editing of directed graphs is underway, and is expected to be included in the 4.0 release of GraphWalker.